gh0stmodernism/adastra.github.io/HIHELLOHI.md

 # Hi hello hi 🖖

  Ad Astra is a living document created for those who are curious about the world of software engineering from the perspective of a n00b.
-Hi, hello, hi.
+Hi hello hi.
 My name is Mischa and this is my first githgib project.
 Testing, 1 2 3...

 Ad astra: to the stars.
 It's a wiktionary meant to help fellow humans from nontraditional backgrounds understand the fundamentals of cs without setting fire to their laptops and running away screaming into the nearest wooded area 🌲 🏃🏼‍♀️